The California Museum’s California Hall of Fame was established

 critical learning opportunities in art, culture and history to

 California youth, serving over 50,000 students annually.
 The

-California Hall of Fame educational activities, wrapped into the
+California Hall of Fame also includes educational programming,

 What award is given to the inductees?